 Furthermore, any products produced from genetically modified organisms (GMOs) are restricted from being classified as organic.

 There are several reasons why people produce, sell and buy organic products.
 However, the desire to be more socially innovative and environmentally sustainable is among one of the most common reasons.

 Instead of participating in practices that aren’t conducive to reaching an organic status, farmers often instead use agricultural methods such as:

 Organic Product Certification

 If you want to label your business products as ‘organic’, they need to be certified.
-Certification is provided by several different private bodies in Australia that are accredited by the Department of Agriculture, Fisheries and Forestry.
-The courses can include assistance with the completion of applications and the audit process and the operation of getting organic labelling approval.
-After you have been certified, you can legally label your products with an ‘organic’ symbol, logo or trademark to indicate this status.
+Several different accredited private bodies in Australia provide classification.
+Therefore, after you have been certified, you can legally label your products to indicate this status with an organic:

-Businesses that label products as ‘organic’ will need to be able to verify their claims.
+However, if you want to label your business’ products as organic, you will need to be able to verify your claims.